lennihein/cpu-emulator/doc/04_backend.md

 The registers are modelled by a list in which each entry can either be a `Word` value or the ID of the slot in the Reservation Station which holds the instruction that will produce the next register value as its result.
 As we see in [@sec:execution], since the instructions are issued in program order, this reflects the expected register state at the point of issuing the current instruction, if the program was executed in order.
 The only difference being, that the results of yet unexecuted instructions are being represented by the respective `SlotID`.
-To resolve the register operands, the current content of the respective register is added to the operand list, so the operand list can contain both `Words` and `SlotIDs.
+To resolve the register operands, the current content of the respective register is added to the operand list, so the operand list can contain both `Words` and `SlotIDs`.
-As described below, `SlotIDs in the operand list will be replaced by the result of the instruction which produces the value when it finishes executing.
+As described below, `SlotIDs` in the operand list will be replaced by the result of the instruction which produces the value when it finishes executing.

 Resolving the register operands this way ensures that data dependencies between instructions that use the same registers are adhered to.
 To increase performance, real life CPUs practice register renaming in order to further eliminate data dependency hazards [@gruss-habil, p.
 226].